 Happy Canada Day!
 On our nation's birthday**, I thought it would be fun to look at a few stereotypes about Canadians.
-We live in igloos It takes skill to build an igloo, especially if you don't want the roof to collapse.
+Where we live We live in igloos It takes skill to build an igloo, especially if you don't want the roof to collapse.
 It also takes snow, which we don't have year-round.
-Inuit people in Canada's north… Continue reading Happy Canada Day!
+Inuit people… Continue reading Happy Canada Day!
 (And Some Stereotype-Busting)

 - I've seen ableism being mentioned on Twitter a number of times lately.
 Aside from the obvious meaning, I wasn't familiar with in a mental health context.
 This post will explore what ableism means for people with psychiatric disabilities.
 Defining ableism An article on the Center for Disability Rights website describes ableism this way: Ableism… Continue reading Ableism: The Assumptions People Make About Disability